How Much Does Refrigerator Repair Cost?

 Q. Why is my refrigerator running but not cooling?

 There are a few reasons a refrigerator is not cooling.
 Homeowners can check the owner’s manual to troubleshoot, test the rubber door seals, check the thermostat to ensure it wasn’t accidentally bumped and changed, clean the condenser coils, and check to make sure there’s nothing blocking the air vents.
 If these solutions don’t fix the problem, it’s time to call in a professional.

 Q. What is the first thing to check when a refrigerator stops working?

 If the refrigerator has suddenly stopped working, the first thing homeowners will want to do is check the power cord and make sure it’s still plugged into the outlet.
 If it is, they can check the power breaker to see if it’s been tripped.
 Another thing homeowners can do is check the outlet by plugging in a lamp to see if the outlet works properly and check the power cord for damage.
 If none of these suggestions work, it’s recommended that the homeowner call a professional to come and look at the refrigerator and assess if it can be repaired.
 If not, the best option may be to replace it with a new refrigerator.

 Q. What happens when the fridge compressor goes out?

 When a refrigerator compressor is failing, there are a few signs.
 If the homeowner notices the compressor clicking multiple times during a short period, that it’s quickly turning on and off, if it’s humming all the time, that it’s louder than usual, or if there are grinding or rattling noises, the compressor may need to be replaced.
 If there is ice buildup in the freezer or food spoilage, those are also signs the compressor is not working efficiently.

 Q. How long do refrigerator compressors last?

-A refrigerator compressor typically lasts 10 years or longer with regular maintenance.
+A refrigerator compressor typically lasts several years with regular maintenance.
 When something goes wrong with a refrigerator, it’s common for a refrigerator repair technician to check the compressor first since it’s crucial in the refrigeration process.
 Refrigerator compressor cost can range between $500 and $1,000.